itskarthiksekar/itskarthiksekar/README.md

 - Deeply focused on cloud governance and sustainable IT.
 - Researching agentic AI and MCP to improve cloud automation, FinOps, and security.

-> “Skilled in architecting, optimizing, and securing cloud platforms to accelerate digital transformation.”
+> “Skilled in architecting, optimising, and securing cloud platforms to accelerate digital transformation.”